logoDeveloper Hub

 • Coreth: An implementation of the EVM that powers the Avalanche C-Chain that supports Solidity smart contracts.

-• Subnet-EVM: An implementation of the EVM that can be deployed to a custom Subnet to support Solidity smart contracts
+• Subnet-EVM: An implementation of the EVM that can be deployed to a custom Avalanche L1 to support Solidity smart contracts

 • TimestampVM: A decentralized timestamp server

-• XSVM: An example of Avalanche Warp Messaging that implements Cross-Subnet asset transfers
+• XSVM: An example of Avalanche Warp Messaging that implements Cross-Avalanche L1 asset transfers

 See here for a tutorial on How to Build a Simple Golang VM.